TekisasuEngine/mesa/docs/ci/bare-metal.rst

 serial terminal at 9600 baud.
 You need to enable SNMP control, which we'll do using a "mesaci" community name that the gitlab runner can access as its authentication (no password) to configure.
-To talk to the SNMP on the router, you need to put an IP address on the default VLAN (VLAN 1).
+To talk to the SNMP on the router, you need to put an IP address on the default vlan (vlan 1).

 Setting that up looks something like: